 The pumas are the main focus, but it’s also fun to photograph guanacos, rheas, flamingos, and the near-threatened Andean condor — and whatever other wildlife shows up.

-Landscapes or wildlife — we will not rush from location to location.
-We will remain at each shot location until everyone has had a chance to create the images he/she wants.
+Landscapes or wildlife — we will not rush from location to location during this tour.
+We’ll remain at each shot spot until everyone has had a chance to create the images he/she wants.

 Our days will consist of heading out before dawn to look for pumas or other photo opportunities, back to our lodging area for lunch and back in the field from about 3PM until dark.
 The last day will feature a special visit to an Andean condor roost on our way back to Punta Arenas.

 HOW IS OUR PUMA TOUR DIFFERENT FROM OTHERS?

 - We offer seven (7) full days of Puma Prowling.
 Most other tours offer only five (5).

 - During some of our Puma Prowling days we do take breaks for landscape photography & scenics.

 - Our tour includes your hotel room in Punta Arenas when you arrive as well as the night before you fly home so you can get a good night’s sleep after & before your long flights.